By Angela McCue

 The AMS field department also provides safeguards and checks and balances in field to ensure that survey data is valid and reliable.
 Managing quality through survey questions, validation, and process management documents provides assurances that the survey data will stand up under the most intense scrutiny from the opposing side.

-All of these things and more will be discussed during Applied Marketing Science’s upcoming webinar, “Field Support for Litigation Research.”
+All of these things and more are discussed during Applied Marketing Science’s webinar on demand, “Field Support for Litigation Research.”
 Join Angela McCue and Sarah Schomp as they provide an overview of various fieldwork methodologies used in litigation research and the considerations that go into selecting the appropriate method.